syncfusion-content/uwp-docs/uwp/Map/Map-Providers.md

 ---
 layout: post
 title: Map Providers in UWP Map control | Syncfusion
-description: Learn here all about Map Providers support in Syncfusion UWP Map (SfMaps) control and more.
+description: Learn how to use OpenStreetMap and Bing Maps providers, configure imagery layers, and calculate zoom levels in the Syncfusion UWP SfMap control.
-platform: UWP
+platform: uwp
 control: SfMap
 documentation: ug
 ---